atlasd-geo/atlasd/README.md

 ### The Project
 - *Fun* open source project.
 - Invites folks of all skills and interests to try, fail, learn, grow, and maybe even succeed.
+- Microservice-based architecture to encourage asynchronous and independent projects of all kinds.
 - As you read through, we hope you'll be convinced that there is something for every kind of developer, or even simply thinker, to add to this project.

 ## Core Values